Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 This concludes the Perception tutorial.
 The next step in this workflow would be to train an object-detection model using a dataset generated on Unity Simulation.
 It is important to note that the 1000 large dataset we generated here is probably not sufficiently large for training most models.
 We chose this number here so that the run would complete in a fairly short period of time, allowing us to move on to learning how to analyze the dataset's statistics.
 In order to generate data for training, we recommend a dataset of about 400,000 captures.

-In the near future, we will expand this tutorial to Phase 4, which will inclde instructions on how to train a Faster R-CNN object-detection model using a dataset that can be generated by following this tutorial.
+In the near future, we will expand this tutorial to Phase 4, which will include instructions on how to train a Faster R-CNN object-detection model using a dataset that can be generated by following this tutorial.